themagnifico/cocopi-docs/installation.md

 Installation
 ===

+To get started, download a COCOPi package that comes with some sample content.
-Installing Copilot is as easy as dropping the `copilot` folder in the desired location of your PHP 5.4+ ready web server.
+Installing COCOPi is as easy as dropping the downloaded folder in the desired location of your PHP 5.4+ ready web server.
 That's it.
 No database setup or installer is needed.

-In your browser, open `http://localhost/copilot` or `example.com/copilot` to see your site.
+For example, extract the package to a `cocopi` folder in your web server documents directoy.
+In your browser, open `http://localhost/cocopi` or `example.com/cocopi` to see your site.

 ## Requirements